-And perhaps this is more the point, that it is not only a matter of kilometers, but mindset; point of view as well – which is nothing to say of the status and economical differences and a caste system that remains fully intact.
+But perhaps this is more the point: That it is not only a matter of kilometers, but mindset and point of view as well – which is nothing to say of the status and economical differences and a caste system that remains fully intact.

 As described by the groom: The average middle-class person might have 2 servants.
 Someone who is wealthy around 9, and, as they grow older, this number could rise to 15.
 Two drivers (his and hers), a cook, a maid, etc. And the most-elite members of society might have as many as 30 people under their employ for their household alone, as they also add personal accountants and other managerial types to protect and maintain a lavish lifestyle.